amygreene/WordPress/wp-content/themes/editor/readme.txt

 1. The theme home page filled with demo content.

 == Change Log ==
+= 1.1.2 - 1/23/15 =
+* Added nofollow attribute to footer credit link.

+= 1.1.1 - 12/16/14 =
+* Added fix for animations on Android devices.
+* Added link titles for sidebar toggle buttons.

+= 1.1.0 - 11/17/14 =
+* Fixed Jetpack Infinite Scroll button style.
+* Added screenshot license to readme.txt.

+= 1.0.8 - 9/4/14 =
+* Fixed an issue that caused radio buttons to not be shown.

+= 1.0.7 - 8/31/14 =
+* Added .pot language file.
+* Added Finnish language files.
+* Regenerated English language files.

+= 1.0.6 - 8/27/14 =
+* Fixed a bug for full screen video in Chrome.

 = 1.0.5 - 7/11/14 =
 * Fixed a bug in the mobile navigation menu.